snuziale/vsts-extension-split-work/details.md

 ![Invoke Split from work item context menu](/img/split-contextmenu.png "Context Menu")

-The dialog automatically populates with the remaining incomplete items.<br/>
+The dialog automatically populates with the remaining incomplete items.
-Update/keep the title, review and remove any items that no longer meet the requirements, and click **Split**.<br/>
+Update/keep the title, review and remove any items that no longer meet the requirements, and click **Split**.

 ![Select the remaining work items tobe split](/img/split-dialog.png "Dialog")